 Everything to Know About the World’s #1 Material.

-PET is the world’s most commonly recycled plastic.
+PET is the world’s most recycled plastic.

 jobs are created from PET production and recycling in North America alone.